-To avoid overpaying on a new Toyota Prius v, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Toyota Prius v, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 Toyota Prius V mirrors the previous generation's Prius hatchback design.
 It offers the best of both worlds to consumers who want the sport utility vehicle (SUV) storage with the fuel economy of a Prius hybrid sedan.
 Also, like the Prius of yesteryear, this model provides seating for five passengers.
 The front drive vehicle averages 43 miles per gallon (mpg) in city driving and 39 mpg traveling on highway.